Oregon Office of Rural Health

 3. Background and relevance of the problem being addressed.
 Include qualitative and quantitative data, if relevant.

-4. Describe the quality improvement project.
-Include a description of the implementation team, resources used, SMART goals (specific, measurable, achievable, realistic, and timely) and any quality improvement methodology used (e.g., rapid cycles, RPIWs, LEAN).
+4. Describe the project.
+Include a description of the implementation team, resources used, such as SMART goals (specific, measurable, achievable, realistic, and timely), grant funds, etc., and any program/quality improvement methodology used (e.g., rapid cycles, RPIWs, LEAN).
 Note any challenges encountered and how they were overcome.

 5. Report any results achieved.
 Will the project be redesigned, sustained or scaled up?